20 Good movies to Learn Korean

 This story revolves around four friends who came, regardless of coming from different backgrounds, raised in an irksome era of the 70s.

-Over the years, all the friends went their separate ways in life.
+Over the years, all my friends have gone their separate ways in life.

 However, to their shock, one of their friends was jailed while the other was on drugs.

-These two friends become foes in the criminal world after a few events in their lives.
+These two friends become foes in the criminal world after a few events.

-The movie is a saga of friendship, betrayal, and many complications as the story go by.
+The movie is a saga of friendship, betrayal, and many complications as the story progresses.

 7. Forgotten (기억의 밤), 2017